saadbess/saadbess.com/src/posts/2023-09-30-creating-a-content-recommendation-plugin-in-11ty.md

 };
 ```

 Here, we're defining a module that exports a function.
-This function takes in a single argument, `eleventyConfig`, which is the configuration object for Eleventy.
-You use this object to tap into various Eleventy APIs, like adding collections, filters, and more.
+This function accepts a single argument, `eleventyConfig`, representing Eleventy's configuration object.
+You can use this object to access various Eleventy APIs, such as adding collections, filters, and more.

 ### Add a collection